 Responsible for Maintenance: Chief Operations Officer

-The Richard Bland College of William & Mary campus consists of approximately 800 acres of land with 16 buildings totaling nearly 345,000 gross square feet.
+The Richard Bland College campus consists of approximately 800 acres of land with 16 buildings totaling nearly 345,000 gross square feet.
 The East Campus in Prince George County is notable for its signature pecan groves and the historic, white-washed buildings that supported a dairy farm until the early 1900s, and later a state hospital.
 Today, in addition to the Asian Water Garden and Barn Theatre, campus services and administration occupy the East Campus.
 The West Campus in Dinwiddie County is the center of student and academic life.
 In addition to the library and academic buildings, athletic and recreation facilities and residence halls are located on the West Campus.

 West Campus